MarcoWorms/learn.js/README.md

 let newList = [increment(1), increment(2), increment(3)] // [2, 3, 4]
 ```

 If this list had 10000 elements we would last forever to write this code.
-Luckly Arrays has 3 built-in functions that helps you to apply transformations in the whole list: map, filter an reduce.
+To help us, Arrays has 3 built-in functions that helps you to apply transformations in the whole list: map, filter an reduce.
 Map is the first one we'll learn and it solves exactly the case above:

 ```js
 newList = list.map(increment) // [2, 3, 4]